FreeRidePGH/BikeBinder/README.markdown

 * Bike demographic data implemented to assist with searching/sorting/filtering
 * Intuitive (and instructional) interface for entering new bikes

-# Milestone 3: All project types implemented and fully functional
+## Milestone 3: All project types implemented, fully functional and documented

 * Youth, Earn-a-bike, Fix-for-sale, Scrap, As-is purchases
 * Inspections customized for each project
 * Role based authorization for each project type as needed
+ * Help pages and documentation to guide users on how to interact with the application

-# Milestone 4: User roles and authorization, deployment and support infrastructure
+## Milestone 4: User roles and authorization, deployment and support infrastructure

 * Mechanism implemented to provide user roles
-* Locks in place to require different role based authorization ** Roles and authorization to allow application to go live without risk to data being corrupt
+* Locks in place to require different role based authorization
+ * Roles and authorization to allow application to go live without risk to data being corrupt
 * Site is live and in-use
 * Infrastructure support for: Back-ups and restore; Monitoring & notifying system status; Admin functionality to fix problems/take care of unexpected issues

+## Milestone 5: Traceability and reporting
+* Record and display history of edits, projects, etc.
+* Reporting of bike and project statistics
+ * Export of data via XML, CSV or EXCEL

 # Copyright